 Pros Cons Starts up immediately.
-Con read/write TBil OCI files to least Require local installation of TRiLOGI software at every client computer.
-Carried/while TRILOGI files to local hard disk or to TLServer.
-Require installation of JVM at every client computer Application Can access any TLServer on the network.
-Need to specify the proxy server IP Program behavior is predictable since the copy of JVM is local. firewall.
+Require local installation of TRiLOGI Can read/write TRiLOGI files to local software at every client computer. hard disk or to TLServer.
+Require installation of JVM at every client computer.
+Application Can access any TLServer on the network.
+Need to specify the proxy server IP Program behavior is predictable since the copy of JVM is local. address clearly if running behind a firewall.
 Printing is supported via Java 2 function calls to the JVM.
 Printing Service is not available to the applet.